German submarine U-864: Sinking

+The battle between U-864 and HMS Venturer was the subject of a highly fictionalized version in the comic book "Le dernier secret d'Hitler" by Mathieu Mariolle, Fabio Piacentini and Massimo Travaglini.

 Rediscovery

-The shipwreck was located in March 2003 by the Royal Norwegian Navy 2 nmi west of the island of Fedje in the North Sea, at 150 m.
+The wreck was located in March 2003 by the Royal Norwegian Navy 2 nmi west of the island of Fedje in the North Sea, at 150 m.
 The mercury had been seeping out of rusted containers, contaminating the region and sea life.
-One study recommended entombing the wreck under a layer of sand as well as gravel and concrete.
-The Norwegian government instead awarded a contract to a salvage company to raise the wreck; however, the proposed operation was put on hold pending additional studies.
+One study recommended entombing the wreck under a layer of sand, gravel and concrete.
+The Norwegian government instead awarded a contract to a salvage company to raise the wreck; however, the proposed operation was delayed pending additional studies.

-It was the Royal Norwegian Navy minesweeper KNM Tyr, alerted by local fishermen, that found the wreck.
+Royal Norwegian Navy minesweeper KNM Tyr, alerted by local fishermen, discovered the wreck.
 An expedition to gather more detail by sonar mapping of the seafloor was mounted in October 2003.
 The wreck was in two major sections, fore and aft, with the center section missing, including the conning tower.
 Further analysis was performed with a remotely operated underwater vehicle in August 2005, locating an additional 107 pieces of vessel debris in the area, likely parts of the exploded center section.
-The mercury, contained in 1,857 rusting steel bottles located down in the vessel's keel, was found to be leaking out and poses a severe environmental threat of mercury poisoning.
+The mercury, contained in 1,857 rusting steel bottles in the keel, was found to be leaking and poses a severe environmental threat of mercury poisoning.